 The Asset Management Review: Editor's Preface

 The activities of the financial services industry remain squarely in the public and regulatory eye, and the consequences of this focus are manifest in ongoing regulatory attention around the globe.
 Regulators are continuing to seek to address perceived systemic risks and preserve market stability through regulation.
-Operational resilience – a concept focused on ensuring asset managers' holistic preparedness against any risk event, particularly significant operational risks – has become a significant focus point for global regulators.
+Operational resilience – a concept focused on ensuring asset managers' holistic preparedness against any risk event, particularly significant operational risks – continues to be a significant focus point for global regulators.

-It is not only regulators who continue to place additional demands on the financial services industry in the wake of the financial crisis: the need to rebuild trust has led investors to call for greater transparency around investments and risk management from those managing their funds.
+It is not only regulators who continue to place additional demands on the financial services industry: the need to rebuild trust has led investors to call for greater transparency around investments and risk management from those managing their funds.
 Senior managers at investment firms are, through changes to regulatory requirements and expectations as to firm culture, increasingly being seen as individually accountable within their spheres of responsibility.
 Industry bodies have also noted further moves away from active management into passive strategies, illustrating the ongoing pressure on management costs.
 This may, in itself, be storing up issues for years to come.

 The world of asset management is increasingly complex, but it is hoped that this edition of The Asset Management Review will be a useful and practical companion as we face the challenges and opportunities of the coming year.